hortonworks/cloudbreak/README.md

 ```

 ## Cloud Provider configuration

 In order to be able to assume roles on AWS you need to set up your AWS keys in the Profile file:
 ```
 export AWS_ACCESS_KEY_ID=AKIA**************W7SA
 export AWS_SECRET_ACCESS_KEY=RWCT4Cs8******************/*skiOkWD
 ```
-If you do not have plan to launch clusters in AWS, then you can safely skip these settings.
+If you do not have plans to launch clusters in AWS, then you can safely skip these settings.

 For more details regarding accounts please check [Cloudbreak documentation](http://sequenceiq.com/cloudbreak/#accounts).